mapmeld/quantum-peep/README.md

 ## Language references

-IBM's QISkit (for Python and JS) compile to OpenQASM: https://github.com/Qiskit/openqasm
+IBM's QISkit (for Python and JS) compile to Qobj and OpenQASM: https://github.com/Qiskit/openqasm

 Rigetti's pyQuil (and the previous jsQuil project) compile to Quil: